ngaitonde/dspysimple/README.md

 - **infoextraction.py**
   Given a sentence, extract entities and generate headlines.
 Sends this to a locally running SLM (Small Language Model) using Ollama's Llama3.2-1b and prints the response.

+- **tool_example.py**
+  Demonstrates DSPy's tool integration using the ReAct (Reasoning + Acting) pattern with a custom FizzBuzz tool.
+Shows how to create custom tools, integrate them with DSPy modules, and use iterative reasoning to solve problems step-by-step.

 ## summarize_metric

 Contains scripts and data for evaluating summarization quality: